-In boating, there are typically three styles of steering: rack and pinion, rotary, and hydraulic.
+In boating, there are typically three styles of boat steering systems: rack and pinion, rotary, and hydraulic.
 Each steering system is built with different advantages that cater to a variety of boat and ... read more engine applications.
-Each system has unique characteristics and features that set them apart and makes them useful under varying circumstances.
+Each steering system has unique characteristics and features that set them apart and makes them useful under varying circumstances.
 They are set apart most notably by the shape of the component behind the helm.
-It is suggested that when replacing steering systems, you should replace it with the system that was originally installed.
+It is suggested that when replacing boat steering parts, you should replace it with the system that was originally installed.
 Rack and pinion systems should be replaced with a rack and pinion only, rotary with rotary, and hydraulic with hydraulic.
-There are many scenarios to consider with every steering system that will help boaters decide which will work the best for their requirements.
+There are many scenarios to consider with every boat steering system that will help boaters decide which will work the best for their requirements.

-Rotary Rotary style steering has a circular casing behind the helm and works best for smaller engine applications that are below 150 horsepower.
+Rotary Boat Steering Rotary style boat steering has a circular casing behind the helm and works best for smaller engine applications that are below 150 horsepower.
 Rotary steering systems are more adaptable in construction, allowing component installation to accommodate for tight space constraints behind the dashboard.
-The angling in rotary steering is a lot more precise and responsive than rack and pinion steering.
+The angling in rotary boat steering is a lot more precise and responsive than rack and pinion boat steering.
 On the other hand, rotary steering systems are usually more expensive than rack and pinion systems, as well as heavy.

-Each of these steering systems is unique in their respects, fulfilling different purposes under different circumstances and requirements.
-As previously mentioned, it is crucial in cases of replacing the entire system or its components is to replace it with the same type of system or consult with a mechanic or a local technician as changes from the original system may affect handling of the boat. read less
+Each of these boat steering types are unique in their respects, fulfilling different purposes under different circumstances and requirements.
+As previously mentioned, it is crucial in cases of replacing the entire system or its components is to replace it with the same type of system or consult with a boating mechanic or a local technician as changes from the original boat steering system may affect handling of the boat. read less